planarinvestments/time-travel/README.md

     timeline=balance.timeline(cash_account_id: 1)

-Then use the `create`, `update` or `terminate` methods to modify the timeline
+Then use the `create`, `update` or `terminate` methods to modify the timeline.

-Note that you cannot pass in `valid_from` and `valid_till` fields because those are set by the gem, based on when records are corrected.
+In case you're not sure if you need to create a new timeline or update it, you can always call `create_or_update` to do the dirty work for you.

-However, you can pass in `effective_from` and `effective_till` dates to indicate the period during which you want to create or update records.
+You can pass in `effective_from` and `effective_till` dates to indicate the period during which you want to create or update records.
+This is especially useful if you want to correct an older record.

+The `valid_from` and `valid_till` fields are managed by the gem, based on when records are added or corrected and cannot be modified explicitly on the timeline.

 Here are some examples of operations: